 The NIW petition focused on the petitioner’s work and how it has helped with the discovery and understanding of new pharmaceuticals that can improve the controlling of parasitic diseases in farm animals and humans.
 The petitioner is also one of few scientists who can use electrophysiology, especially the highly sophisticated patch clamp technique, to study the mode of action of antiparasitic drugs and the molecular mechanisms of drug resistance in parasitic nematodes, commonly known as round worm.

-Research Technologist who works in the fields of plant genetics and plant biotechnology.
+Works in the fields of plant genetics and plant biotechnology.

 UCIS approved a petition for a Research Technologist plays an integral role in the success of projects dedicated to the improvement of soybean quality.
 She has developed superior tools to overcome the difficulties of low transformation frequency of the soybean and the low rate of stable gene deletion, or the more technical term, gametophyte mutation.

-Postdoctoral Research Associate who has been engaged in research in the area of agricultural and crop sciences research.
+Has been engaged in research in the area of agricultural and crop sciences research.